AIM – MEANS – DURATION

 The Federation works towards peace and the effective, universal and indivisible implementation of conventions, international covenants, and all international and regional instruments concerning civil, political, economic, social and cultural rights.

 It strives to promote democracy and the consolidation of the Rule of Law, a just international social and economic order, and sustainable development which respects the environment.

-In particular, it fights against injustice, illegality, the arbitrary, impunity, intolerance, breaches of the right to asylum and economic and social rights, all acts of violence and sexual mutilation, torture, forced disappearances, war crimes, genocide, all crimes against humanity and all violations of humanitarian rights.
+In particular, it fights against injustice, illegality, the arbitrary, corruption, impunity, intolerance, breaches of the right to asylum and economic and social rights, all acts of violence and sexual mutilation, torture, forced disappearances, war crimes, genocide, all crimes against humanity and all violations of humanitarian rights.

 The name of this association is FEDERATION INTERNATIONALE DES LIGUES DES DROITS DE L’HOMME (INTERNATIONAL FEDERATION FOR HUMAN RIGHTS) and its acronym is FIDH.
 Its registration conforms with the French law of 1 July 1901.

 There is no limit on the duration of its activities.

 Its registered office is located at PARIS 75011, 17 passage de la Main d’Or.
 It can be transferred to any other location in Paris by the decision of the International Bureau, pending ratification at the next earliest Congress, and to any other location by the decision of the Congress.

 The Federation’s year begins on 1 January and ends on 31 December.

 FIDH is a universal movement that brings together non governmental organisations for the defence and promotion of human rights.

 FIDH acts throughout the world, the organisations of which it is composed acting in their respective countries, whenever they are notified of a violation of the principles stated in Article 1 which is to the detriment of individuals, communities and peoples.